plops/clj-superap/README.md

 (reset! data (github-get "/orgs/clojure/repos"))

 ;; nice example how to parse the data and display it
 ```

+lein with-profile lean droid doall

 ## License